Osiris-Team/Osiris-Team/dev_contract.md

      - In this case, the Developer must notify the Client and provide the relevant commit hash or branch name on request.
      - The Client is responsible for creating a fork, cloning the repository, or exporting the work to integrate it into their environment.

-- All submissions must be clearly labeled and must reference the original task or issue they are intended to fulfill.
+- All deliveries must be clearly labeled and must reference the original task(s) or issue(s) they are intended to fulfill.
+- The Client must be notified about a delivery in writing or via electronic communication.

+## Quality Guarantee and Refund Policy

+- The Client assumes all responsibility for use, deployment, and integration of the Work Product in production systems, including proper testing, security, and compliance.
 - The Client is responsible for testing whether the submission fulfills the task requirements.
 - The Client may reject or request revisions for a task but must provide written, actionable feedback.
-- A task is considered **accepted and billable** if:
-    - (a) The Client provides written approval, or
-    - (b) Ninety (90) calendar days pass after delivery without written rejection.

-## Quality Guarantee and Refund Policy

 - 90-Day Review Period: The Client has up to ninety (90) calendar days from delivery of a task to:
   - Review and test the submitted work,